This post may contain affiliate links, which helps keep this content free. Please read our disclosure for more info.

-Testing for ketones is the easiest way to see if you have lowered your carbohydrate intake enough to induce a state of ketosis.
+Testing your ketone levels for ketosis is the easiest way to see if you have lowered your carbohydrate intake enough to induce the state for optimal weight loss.
 And you have 3 different methods to choose from when testing for ketones?

 Each testing method tests a different type of ketone that your body produces.